 This course is designed to give the student practical experience in the area of human services.
-Through a supervised placement in a human services agency, the student gains an understanding of the work environment, role, and responsibilities of the human services professional during their completion of 140 hours of field work.
+Through a supervised placement in a human services agency, the student gains an understanding of the

+Indicates courses which consist of both a lecture and laboratory component. work environment, role, and responsibilities of the human services professional during their completion of 140 hours of field work.
 An integral part of this course is a seminar designed to help students integrate theory and practice.
 A minimum grade of "C" must be attained in all Human Services courses in order to take HMS 220.